Kotlin Multiplatform Help

 Basic Multiplatform project structure

-The shared module consists of three source sets: androidMain, commonMain, and iosMain.
-Source set is a Gradle concept for a number of files logically grouped together where each group has its own dependencies.
+Source set is a Gradle concept for a set of files logically grouped together where each set has its own dependencies.
 In Kotlin Multiplatform, different source sets in a shared module can target different platforms.

 Source sets and modules structure